DSMaVie/quems-backend/README.md

 Please update the `requirements.txt` when installing new packages (`pip freeze > requirements.txt`).

 ## Starting Dev Server
-if your env is setup you can start the dev server with `python api/api.py`.
+if your env is setup you can start the dev server with `python -m flask run`.